Its not uncommon to have hail storms in Malaysia, especially with global warming in the picture.

 The Professor explains that these conditions are typically present during Malaysia’s inter-monsoon periods (check out our previous article, HERE, to find out more about Malaysia’s monsoon seasons) during the months of April and May, as well as between September and October when strong winds hit the country from multiple directions, causing thunderstorms and in some occasions, hail to fall.

 Curiously, we asked Prof. Fredolin weather Malaysia would be experiencing more hailstorms in the coming future, with global warming, climate change and what not, going on.
 And his answer seems to be pointing in the direction of a, YES.

 It is a bit uncommon but it happened before and it can happen again… It is possible due to the higher availability of moisture and heat.UKM Department of Earth Sciences and Environment Chairman Prof Fredolin Tangang.

-In fact, the folks in Ipoh had experienced a similar hail shower most recently in 2018 which also had caused quite the chatter, then.
+In fact, Perak residence had experienced a similar hail shower in 2020 which also caused quite the chatter, then.

 Here’s to hoping we don’t need to be wearing helmets out in a storm in the days to come.

 Typing out trending issues and walking the fine line between deep and dumb.